James Garner: 2000s and 2010s

-In 2000, after an operation to replace both knees, Garner appeared with Clint Eastwood, who had played a villain in the original Maverick series in the episode "Duel at Sundown," as astronauts in the movie Space Cowboys, also featuring Tommy Lee Jones and Donald Sutherland.

-In 2001, Garner voiced Commander Rourke in Atlantis: The Lost Empire.
-In 2002, following the death of James Coburn, Garner took over Coburn's role as TV commercial voiceover for Chevrolet's "Like a Rock" advertising campaign.
-Garner continued to voice the commercials until the end of the campaign.
-Also in 2002, he played Sandra Bullock's father in Divine Secrets of the Ya-Ya Sisterhood as Shepard James "Shep" Walker.
-After the death of John Ritter in 2003, Garner joined the cast of 8 Simple Rules as Grandpa Jim Egan (Cate's father) and remained with the series until it finished in 2005.
+In 2000, after having both knees replaced, Garner appeared with Clint Eastwood as astronauts in Space Cowboys.
+In 2002, following the death of James Coburn, Garner took over the TV commercial voiceovers for Chevrolet's "Like a Rock" advertising campaign, on which Garner continued through the end of the campaign.
+Also in 2002, he was Sandra Bullock's father in Divine Secrets of the Ya-Ya Sisterhood, and after the death of John Ritter, Garner joined the cast of 8 Simple Rules in 2003, remaining with the series until it ended in 2005.

-In 2004, Garner starred as the older version of Ryan Gosling's character in the film version of Nicholas Sparks's The Notebook alongside Gena Rowlands as his wife, directed by Nick Cassavetes, Rowlands's son.
-The Screen Actors Guild nominated Garner as best actor for "Outstanding Performance by a Male Actor in a Supporting Role".
-In 2006, Garner made his last personal appearance in the film The Ultimate Gift as billionaire Howard "Red" Stevens.
-In 2010, Garner voiced Shazam in Superman/Shazam!: The Return of Black Adam.
+In 2004, Garner starred as the older version of Ryan Gosling's character in the film version of The Notebook, for which the Screen Actors Guild nominated Garner as best male actor.
+In 2006, Garner made his last appearance in The Ultimate Gift, although he voiced Shazam in Superman/Shazam!: The Return of Black Adam in 2010.